Everything you need to know about 'Les Misérables' in London

 West End and Broadway stars also feature, inclduing Samantha Barks plays Eponine and Aaron Tveit as Enjolras.
 Original cast members Colm Wilkinson and Frances Ruffelle appear in the movie, as well as Hadley Fraser, Killian Donnelly and Alistair Brammer.

-How do I get tickets for Les Miserables in London?
+How do I get Les Misérables tickets in London?

 Photo credit: Ashley Gilmour as Enjolras, Harry Apps as Marius and Company in Les Misérables (Photo by Johan Persson)